What is a Blood Stem Cell Transplant?

 More than 50,000 people worldwide undergo a blood stem cell transplant each year.

-The technical name for a blood stem cell transplant is a hematopoietic stem cell transplant (HSCT or HCT).
+The technical name for a blood stem cell transplant is hematopoietic stem cell transplant (HSCT or HCT).
 You may also hear the procedure referred to as a:

 • bone marrow transplant